Rocket propellant: Compressed gas

 For low-performance applications, such as attitude control jets, compressed gases such as nitrogen have been employed.
 Energy is stored in the pressure of the inert gas.
 However, due to the low density of all practical gases and high mass of the pressure vessel required to contain it, compressed gases see little current use.
+One application of compressed gas as rocket fuel is in water rockets; compressed air is used to push the reaction mass, water, out of the plastic bottle that serves as the body of the rocket.

-Nuclear plasma
+Nuclear pulse propulsion

-In Project Orion and other nuclear pulse propulsion proposals, the propellant would be plasma debris from a series of nuclear explosions.
+In Project Orion and other nuclear pulse propulsion proposals, the propellant would be superheated debris from a series of nuclear explosions.